DPhil (PhD) in Zero Carbon Energy

 MSc in Energy Systems

 The MSc in Energy Systems is a taught course exploring energy production, infrastructure, and societal impact.
 The MSc augments world-leading research from the Department of Engineering Science with contributions from the Departments of Physics, Materials Science, Chemistry and the School of Geography and the Environment.
 We do so through interdisciplinary modules, case studies and a dissertation, preparing students for leadership in the global energy sector and the zero-carbon energy transition.
-Find out more about the course on the Oxford University graduate admissions website.

 The ZERO Thesis Awards